mvhdi/MahdiToken/README.md

 # mahdi.token
-Token cryptocurrency built upon the Ethereum blockchain, created with Ethereum smart contracts
+Token cryptocurrency built upon the Ethereum blockchain, created with Ethereum smart contracts using the Erc20 standard